mbkybky/QuillenSuslin/README.md

 # The Quillen-Suslin Theorem

-Formalizing the Quillen-Suslin Theorem in LEAN.
+Formalizing the following Quillen-Suslin theorem in Lean:

+> Any finitely generated projective module over the $R[x_1, \dots, x_n]$ is free, where $R$ is a principal ideal domain.